PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 toggle caption

-From left: Justin Bain, Sherrine Petit Homme LaFrance and Ferrier Petit Homme have little space to sleep in the family home of China and Odne Laguerre, who have taken in 10 Haitian evacuees from Abaco.
+From left: Justin Bain, Sherrine Petit Homme LaFrance and Ferrier Petit Homme have little space to sleep in the family home of China and brother Odne Laguerre, who have taken in 10 Haitian evacuees from Abaco.

 Cheryl Diaz Meyer for NPR